adatapost/emberjs-getting-started/README.md

 We’ve now defined a `Todo` class with two properties: `title` and `isDone`.

+**Note:** The Ember rules for capitalization are pretty straight-forward.
+If it's a class or a namespace, it's uppercase `Todo`; if it's an instance, it's lowercase `todosController`.

 ## 5. Managing the Model Using a Controller

+In MVC frameworks like Ember, the controller layer bridges the model layer, which is only concerned with a pure-data representation of objects, and the view layer, which is only concerned with representing those objects.

 Now that we know what our data looks like, let’s create a controller to manage it.
 Since we want to maintain an ordered list of todos, we’ll use an instance of `Ember.ArrayController`.

-    Todos.todosController = Ember.ArrayController.create({});
+    Todos.todosController = Ember.ArrayController.create({

-**Note:** In MVC frameworks like Ember, the controller layer bridges the model layer, which is only concerned with a pure-data representation of objects, and the view layer, which is only concerned with representing those objects.
+      // Initialize the array controller with an empty array.
+      content: []
+    });

+Behind the scenes, `Ember.ArrayController` acts as a proxy onto its `content` Array property.
+Ember will propagate any modifications made to the `ArrayController` to the `content` property.

 Now we have an array controller with no content.
-Let’s add a method to create a new todo:
+Let’s add a method to create a new
+todo:

     Todos.todosController = Ember.ArrayController.create({
+      // Initialize the array controller with an empty array
+      content: [],

       // Creates a new todo with the passed title then adds it to the array
       createTodo: function(title) {
         var todo = Todos.Todo.create({ title: title });
         this.pushObject(todo);
       }
     });

-`Ember.ArrayController` acts as a proxy onto its `content` Array property.
-Ember will propagate any modifications made to the ArrayController to the content Array.

 ## 6. Doing It with Style